nirogiovanni/fbar_design_tool/README.md

 <!-- USAGE EXAMPLES -->
 ## Usage
-<b>Before any operation please check that your Matlab working folder is positioned at the central folder of the design-algorithm</b>
+<b>Before any operation please check that your Matlab working folder is positioned at the central folder of the design-algorithm</b>.

+Click on the Matlab app "resonator_designer".
+The graphical interface is composed of two main panels, one for the design of the resonators, and the second to insert new materials into the library.

 ### 1. How to Design a Resonator

+The tab for the desig is divided into two sections.
+The top section is releated for the first steps of the design performed by the decision maker module.
+At the end of the decision maker operations the stack of the resonator having the desired characteristics will be given.
+The second section allows to visualise the set of solutions and to choose a single solution.
+Once the desired solution has been selected the design tool can start the analysis of the effects of the fabrication tollerances thanks to the random perturbator module.

 #### a.
 Decision Maker
-The design of a resonator starts by specifying the input parameters, the resonant-frequency and the forming materials.
+In order to interact with the decision maker specify the input parameters, the resonant-frequency and the forming materials.

-If a piezoelectric thickness has been specified the decision maker will design a resonator for that value, if it hasn't the decision maker will return a set of possible stacks having different piezoelectric thicknesses.
+If a piezoelectric thickness has been specified the decision maker will design a resonator having that piezo, if it hasn't the decision maker will return a set of possible stacks having different piezoelectric thicknesses.

 Once all the input parameters have been inserted the design starts pressing the corresponding button.

-At the end of the decision-maker operations a specific solution can be chosen from the corresponding menu.
+At the end of the decision-maker operations a specific solution can be chosen from the Solutions menu.

 #### b.
 Random perturbator
-The random-perturbator estimates the p.d.f. of the resonance value for that specific solution considering the fabrication tolerances (_the recommended maximum errors are 5% of the thickness of the piezoelectric and the top-electrode layers_).
+s (_the recommended maximum errors are 5% of the thickness of the piezoelectric and the top-electrode layers_).

 As first specify a solution from the set returned by the decision-maker and the maximum relative error your deposition processes could have.
 Then press the corresponding button to start the Montecarlo study.